 Table 2.
-A summary of the potential design choices under a DiscursiveRepresentational model.
+A summary of the potential design choices under a Discursive Representational model.

-Selection and Recruitment Facilitation and Deliberation Alongside some random selection, a proportion of the sample is reserved to be filled by CSOs A broader range of communicative acts are allowed in deliberation (e.g., personal narratives, life stories, verbal and non-verbal contributions, and written inputs).
+Selection a nd Recr uitment Facilitation and Deliberation Alongside proportion of by CSOs of the sar • A broader range of communicative acts are allowed in deliberation (e.g., personal narratives, life stories, verbal and non-verbal contributions, and written inputs).